wordofwarning/wordofwarning.org/index.md

 ---

-# Big thanks to Ollie Smith, Richard DeDomenici and all of you for making Friday sparkle...
-Don't miss our [Autumn/Winter Performance Collection](/current/2012-autumnwinter/index.html) season closer on Friday 30 Nov at Z-arts with National Theatre and BAC affiliates, [Made in China](/current/2012-autumnwinter/madeinchina/index.html)'s first ever trip to Manchester... and watch this space for a few last minute extras!
+# Big thanks to [Made In China, Angel Club (north)](/current/2012-autumnwinter/madeinchina/index.html), Z-arts and our audience for making a wonderful St Andrew's seasonal send-off to 2012 last Friday.
-#In the meantime, have a look at our Emergency image archive [here](http://emergencymcr.org).
+# Our Spring/Summer 2013 Performance Collection will be announced soon...
+In the meantime, have a look at our Emergency image archive [here](http://emergencymcr.org).

 ## Sign up [here]({{ site.mailer_signup_url }}) for updates.